 Free police security cycle marking and Dr bike maintenance checks

-Join us in Lyric Square on Monday 11 June and Monday 16 July between 11am and 3pm where our BID funded police officers will be providing free security bike marking for Hammersmith employees during national bike week and the live screening of the Tour de France.
+Join us in Lyric Square on Monday 16 July between 11am and 3pm where our BID funded police officers will be providing free security bike marking for Hammersmith cyclists during live screening of the Tour de France.
 The process only takes about 10 minutes and your two-wheeled friend gets their own permanent barcode that will be uploaded with your personal details onto the BikeRegister national database.
 This comes with free lifetime membership access and is proven to reduce bike theft by up to 75%.
 To improve your chances of being reunited with your bike in the event of a theft, all you have to do is inform the police and update your account status online to ‘stolen’.

 Once this is done why not follow up with a free Dr Bike maintenance session, where a qualified mechanic will check everything on your bike from wheels, brakes, gears and tyre pressure to lights, racks, pedals, saddles and more.
 By the end, your bike will feel loved and cared for.
 With anything that can’t be fixed on site, advice will be given on exactly what needs doing and a rough guide to what it should cost at a bike shop.

 To book an appointment for either service or to arrange a site visit to review your own bike parking security, please contact our Operations Manager, Gordon Brockie: email@example.com